-The vaquita marina (Phocoena sinus) is the most endangered species of marine mammal in the world.
+The vaguita (Phocoena sinus) is the most endangered species of marine mammal in the world.
 It occurs only in the northern Gulf of California, Mexico.
-The species is endangered due to by catch in fisheries.
+The species is endangered due to bycatch in fisheries.
 The abundance of this species has declined from approximately 570 in 1997 to approximately 150 in 2007.
 Starting in 2008, the Government of Mexico dedicated an unprecedented level of funding and effort to help reverse this decline.
-It established a Vaquita Refuge in which vaquitas will be protected from entanglement in fishing nets.
-The level of fishing effort in other areas where vaquitas are found has been reduced by a combination of economic measures (funding fishing permit holders to retire their permits or to switch to other vaquita-safe fishing methods) and enforcement (to eliminate illegal fishing).
-It is uncertain whether these measures and future measures will be sufficient to reverse the decline in the vaquita population and to allow it to recover.
-The purpose of this workshop was to develop a monitoring plan that would allow managers to determine whether the vaquita population is growing or continuing to decline.
+It established a Vaguita Refuge in which vaguitas will be protected from entanglement in fishing nets.
+The level of fishing effort in other areas where vaquitas are found has been reduced by a combination of economic measures (funding fishing permit holders to retire their permits or to switch to other vaguita-safe fishing methods) and enforcement (to eliminate illegal fishing).
+It is uncertain whether these measures and future measures will be sufficient to reverse the decline in the vaguita population and to allow it to recover.
+The purpose of this workshop was to develop a monitoring plan that would allow managers to determine whether the vaguita population is growing or continuing to decline.
 This report details a monitoring plan within the refuge, but insufficient data were available to complete the design for areas outside the refuge, which still have intense fishing activities that would result in an unknown loss rate of the monitoring devices.
-Nevertheless, monitoring can begin while data are gathered simultaneously gathering to allow completion of the monitoring system by adding monitoring outside the refuge.
+Nevertheless, monitoring can begin while data are gathered outside the refuge simultaneously to allow completion of the monitoring system.